 Secondary School Requirements

 Transfer applicants need to be at the junior level, that is, have taken college level coursework amounting to 90-130 quarter (60-90 semester) units of credit.
-UCLA gives preference to students transferring from California community colleges, and international students are no exception.
-In fact, almost three out of four of our international applicants for Fall Quarter 2015 were attending community college in California when they applied.
+UCLA gives preference to students transferring from California community colleges, including international students.
+Historically, over 80% of admitted international transfers were attending a California community college when they applied.

 Transcripts and Official Records